d0gfrot/Linux-Stupid-Commands/README.md

 Should be fine for all distros of linux, though I use Mint!

 Have fun and I hope you enjoy :3

+(the actual README is in the bin file)